 1. If you are working on a 1D-NMR spectrum, a dialog box like this will open:

-You can select the limits of the spectral region of interest in ppm, Hz, points or sec and then click 'OK'.
+You can select the limits of the spectral region of interest in ppm, Hz, points or sec and also for the intensity.

 2. If you are working on a 2D-NMR spectrum, the dialog box will look like this: